 It's no secret that staying hydrated is essential for both your physical and mental health.
 Not getting enough water can lead to a variety of health problems, including fatigue, headaches, muscle cramps, and even dehydration- which can lead to hypoglycemia, kidney problems, and even death.

-• You can easily fit the minimum requirement of 2.5 litres on the bike, using 500/750ml and two 1000ml bottles.
+You can easily fit the minimum requirement of 2.5 litres on the bike, using 500/750 ml and two 1000 ml bottles and bottle cage adaptors.
 Or use a minimalist hydration backpack if you need more.
 You will need to train with hydration backpack to get accustomed to the "feel" of carrying additional weight on your upper body.

 Bike Packing Bags